MicrosoftDocs/azure-devops-yaml-schema/task-reference/docker-v2.md

 **`arguments`** - **Arguments**<br>
 `string`.
 Optional.
 Use when `command != login && command != logout && command != buildAndPush`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Additional arguments to be passed onto the docker client Be aware that if you use value `buildAndPush` for the command parameter, the arguments property is ignored.
+Specifies additional arguments to pass to the Docker client.
+If using the value `buildAndPush` for the command parameter, the arguments property is ignored.

-Example: For build command, `--build-arg HTTP_PROXY=http://10.20.30.2:1234 --quiet`.
+Example: Using the build command, `--build-arg HTTP_PROXY=http://10.20.30.2:1234 --quiet`.
 <!-- :::editable-content-end::: -->
 <br>